pulse2percept/pulse2percept/doc/topics/models.rst

     model = p2p.models.Model(spatial, temporal)

-This is useful when the spatial and temporal assumptions come from different models.
-The combined model handles the intermediate representation and returns a ``Percept`` like any other Model.
-At least one component is required, and both must already be constructed: ``Model`` composes components, it never constructs them.
-The implant belongs to the spatial component, because a temporal model never sees an electrode.
+Use ``Model`` to combine spatial and temporal components from different models.
+At least one component is required, and each must already be constructed.
+The implant belongs to the spatial component.

 Parameters
 ----------

-A parameter belongs to the component that uses it, and is read and written
-there:
+Component parameters are accessed directly:

 .. code-block:: python

     model.spatial.rho = 250
     model.temporal.tau = 50

-This holds for named models too.
-Their constructors are the convenience -- ``AxonMapModel(implant, rho=300)`` -- while afterwards the value lives on ``model.spatial``.
-A name both components declare, such as ``thresh_percept``, is two separate parameters.
+Named-model constructors expose the same parameters directly.
+After construction, access them through the component.
+Parameters declared by both components, such as ``thresh_percept``, remain independent.

 The API reference for each model documents its assumptions, parameters, input requirements, and numerical units.